-Many a great Dominican dish -- if not most -- has been born out scarcity and poverty.
+Many a great Dominican dish -- if not most -- has been born out of scarcity and poverty.
 The art of "rendir", to bulk out, to stretch meals, has been ingrained in our way of cooking.
 Adding vegetables to meat dishes is a greatly cherished tradition in our country, even after we get past the need to stretch our budget to feed an enormous family.
 It became a tradition, and ironically, it's probably the best thing we could do for our health.

 About our recipe

-- 1 ½ teaspoon of salt, or to taste
+- 1½ teaspoon salt, or to taste

-- ¼ teaspoon of pepper
+- ¼ teaspoon pepper (freshly-cracked, or ground)

-- 2 tablespoons of oil for frying
+- 2 tablespoons oil for frying

 - 1 large white onion, diced

-- 3 cloves of garlic, chopped
+- 3 cloves garlic, chopped

-- ¾ cup of tomato sauce
+- ¾ cup tomato sauce

 - 1 large carrot, peeled and diced

-- 1 stalk of celery (with leaves), chopped
+- 1 celery stalk, (with leaves), chopped

 - 1 red bell pepper

-- 1 tablespoon of chopped parsley
+- 1 tablespoon minced parsley

-- Season meat with salt and pepper.
+- Brown meat: Season meat with salt and pepper.
 Heat oil in a skillet over medium-high heat.
 Add meat and cook and stir until all the liquid has evaporated and meat is browned.Add onion and garlic, and cook stirring until they have heated through.Stir in tomato sauce and water.
 Lower heat to medium-low and cover.
 Simmer until it breaks the boil (5-7 min).

 - Cook vegetables: Mix in potato and carrot.
 Cover and simmer for 15 minutes, adding water as it becomes necessary to maintain the same level.Add bell pepper and celery, Cover and simmer for 5 minutes, adding water as it becomes necessary to maintain the same level.Season with hot sauce and salt to taste.
 Mix in the parsley and remove from the heat.